Perfect Copositive Matrices: The case n=2

-In fact, the linear map \( Q\mapsto U^\intercal QU \), with $U$ as above, maps every perfect copositive matrix $Q$ to a perfect positive definite, but nonnegative matrix and vice versa.
-So in some sense ``exactly half'' of the classical perfect matrices are perfect copositive, visible in Figure~\ref{fig:rcop-2} as a mirror symmetry along the $x$-axes of grey and black parts of the classical Ryshkov polyehdron.
-The other symmetry visible in Figure~\ref{fig:rcop-2} (mirror along the $y$-axis) is in a similar way given by the linear map \( Q\mapsto U^\intercal QU \), but with \( U= \), permuting coordinates of minimal vectors.
-Note that this leaves the vertex \( \frac12 Q_{\mathsf{A}_2} \) as well as the attached extreme ray invariant.
+In fact, the linear map \(Q\mapsto U^\intercal QU \), with $U$ as above, maps every perfect copositive matrix $Q$ to a~ perfect positive definite, but nonnegative matrix and vice versa.
+So in some sense ``exactly half'' of the classical perfect matrices are perfect copositive, visible in Figure~\ref{fig:rcop-2} as a~mirror symmetry along the $x$-axes of grey and black parts of the classical Ryshkov polyehdron.
+The other symmetry visible in Figure~\ref{fig:rcop-2} (mirror along the $y$-axis) is in a~similar way given by the linear map \(Q\mapsto U^\intercal QU \), but with \(U=

+\), permuting coordinates of minimal vectors.
+Note that this leaves the vertex \(\frac12 Q_{\mathsf{A}_2} \) as well as the attached extreme ray invariant.

 We close this section by describing how understanding contiguous perfect matrices and traversing the neighborhood graph is possible by just looking at the changes of sets of minimal vectors.
-Considering the matrix \( Q_{\mathsf{A}_2} \) for instance we have
+Considering the matrix \(Q_{\mathsf{A}_2} \) for instance we have